-On February 25, 2021, the Company entered into the Royalty Agreement with HealthCare Royalty Partners IV, L.P., or HCR, pursuant to which the Company sold to HCR its right to receive royalties and sales milestones for vadadustat in Japan and certain other Asian countries, such countries, collectively, the MTPC Territory, and such payments collectively the Royalty Interest Payments, in each case, payable to the Company under the MTPC Agreement, subject to an annual maximum "cap" of \$13.0 million, or the Annual Cap, and an aggregate maximum "cap" of \$150.0 million, or the Aggregate Cap.
-After HCR receives Royalty Interest Payments equal to the Annual Cap in a given calendar year, the Company will receive 85% of the Royalty Interest Payments for the remainder of that year.
-After HCR receives Royalty Interest Payments equal to the Aggregate Cap, or the Company pays the Aggregate Cap to HCR (net of the Royalty Interest Payments already received by HCR), the Royalty Interest Payments will revert back to the Company, and HCR would have no further right to any Royalty Interest Payments.
-The Company received \$44.8 million from HCR (net of certain transaction expenses) under the Royalty Agreement, and the Company is eligible to receive an additional \$5.0 million in each year from 2021 through 2023 under the Royalty Agreement if specified annual sales milestones are achieved for vadadustat in the MTPC Territory, subject to the satisfaction of certain customary conditions.
+On February 25, 2021, the Company entered into the Royalty Agreement with HCR, pursuant to which the Company sold to HCR its right to receive royalties and sales milestones for vadadustat in Japan and certain other Asian countries, such countries, collectively, the MTPC Territory, and such payments collectively the Royalty Interest Payments, in each case, payable to the Company under the MTPC Agreement, subject to an annual maximum "cap" of \$13.0 million, or the Annual Cap, and an aggregate maximum "cap" of \$150.0 million, or the Aggregate Cap.
+The Company received \$44.8 million from HCR (net of certain transaction expenses) under the Royalty Agreement.
 The Company retains the right to receive all potential future regulatory milestones for vadadustat under the MTPC Agreement.
-The Royalty Agreement will terminate on the earlier of the date on which HCR has received (i) the last Royalty Interest Payment or (ii) payment by the Company of an amount equal to the Aggregate Cap minus the aggregate amount of all Royalty Interest Payments actually received by HCR.

 Although the Company sold its right to receive royalties and sales milestones for vadadustat in the MTPC Territory as described above, as a result of its ongoing involvement in the cash flows related to these royalties, the Company will continue to account for these royalties as revenue.
 The Company recognized the proceeds received from HCR as a liability that is being amortized using the effective interest method over the life of the arrangement.
 At the transaction date, the Company recorded the net proceeds of \$44.8 million as a liability.
 In order to determine the amortization of the liability, the Company is required to estimate the total amount of future net royalty payments to be made to HCR over the term of the Royalty Agreement.
 The total threshold of net royalties to be paid, less the net proceeds received, will be recorded as interest expense over the life of the liability.
 The Company imputes interest on the unamortized portion of the liability using the effective interest method.
-The annual effective interest rate as of September 30, 2021 was 19.2% which is reflected as interest expense in the unaudited condensed consolidated statements of operations and comprehensive loss.
-Over the course of the Royalty Agreement, the actual interest rate will be affected by the amount and timing of royalty revenue recognized and changes in forecasted royalty revenue.
-There are a number of factors that could materially affect the amount and timing of royalty payments from MTPC, none of which are within the Company's control.
-On a quarterly basis, the Company reassesses the effective interest rate and adjusts the rate prospectively as needed.
+The annual effective interest rate as of March 31, 2022 was 17.7% which is reflected as interest expense in the unaudited condensed consolidated statements of operations and comprehensive loss.
+On a quarterly basis, the Company reassesses the effective

-The following table shows the activity within the liability account for the nine months ended September 30, 2021:
+The following table shows the activity within the liability account for the three months ended March 31, 2022:

+rch 31, 2022 thousands)

-nber 30, 2021 thousands) Liability related to sale of future royalties, net - beginning balance \$ Proceeds from sale of future royalties, net 44,783 MTPC royalties payable (425) Non-cash interest expense recognized 6,779 Liability related to sale of future royalties, net - ending balance \$ 51,137
+Liability related to sale of future royalties, net beginning balance at December 31, 2021 \$ 53,079

+MTPC royalties payable (329)

+Non-cash interest expense recognized 2,345

+Liability related to sale of future royalties, net - ending balance \$ 55,095